01brett/cs-py/py25_sprint_chal/README.md

 This challenge requires you to solve algorithm problems that are amenable to being solved efficiently with a hash table.

-### Commits

-Commit your code regularly and meaningfully.
-This practice helps both you (in case you ever need to return to old code for any number of reasons) and your Team Lead as they evaluate your solution.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.